 A. Actors/staff need to be 16 or older.
 Unfortunately, there is no flexibility with this rule.
 We encourage you to reach out when you will be 16 for the Halloween season.

-A. We don't expect you to sign up for a shift EVERY night, but we DO expect you to attend every shift you DO sign up for barring illness and/or family emergency.
+We don't expect you to sign up for a shift EVERY night, but we DO expect you to attend every shift you DO sign up for barring illness and/or family emergency.
 We also expect you to want to work at least a majority of available shifts.
 It takes time and energy, typically several hours, for training, answering questions, etc. on both your end and ours and it really doesn't make sense to put in this effort if you are only interested in working a shift or two all season.
-At bare minimum this means working 50% of available nights and ideally we'd prefer at least 75% of available nights (and if you are joining on the last week or two of the season, we'd expect you to work all remaining days).
+At bare minimum this means working 50% of available nights and ideally we'd prefer at least 75% of available nights (especially on the last 2 weekends of October).

 BEFORE signing up for any shifts, IT IS EXPECTED THAT YOU THOROUGHLY REVIEW YOUR PRE-EXISTING OBLIGATIONS.
 It is astounding how many people will sign up for a weekend and then cancel because they forgot they were out of town on vacation, watching a relative's kids, had tickets to a sporting event/concert, etc. Please take committing to a shift seriously.
 Once you have signed up, if you DO need to cancel, you need to do so as soon as possible.
 Don't wait until minutes, hours, or even a day before your shift to cancel for something that you obviously knew about several days/weeks in advance.
 Illness and family emergencies are reasonable excuses, but again, if you are extremely sick a day out from your shift, don't wait until the last minute hoping a miracle-recovery will occur only to ultimately cancel; let us know.
 Regardless of whether the absence is reasonable or not, there is almost no situation where it is excusable to not give us advance notice.
 Aside from extreme situations, as mentioned above, No Show + No Call = No Return.
 We don't aim to be mean with this rule, but we CANNOT afford to have unreasonable no shows ruin the experience for our customers.